 Bonanza Creek is a true horse riding guest ranch and we’re a great fit for guests with riding experience.
 We spend long hours in the saddle (4-6 hours each day) and ride a wide variety of breathtaking terrain including steep climbs and descents.
 (You’ll get a good sense of the variety of our beautiful country from the many photos on this website.)
 It’s important for your enjoyment, and the enjoyment of the other guests, that you’re physically fit and have riding experience and saddle time before you arrive.
 We unfortunately cannot accommodate novice riders.

 We ask that ALL riders be comfortable in the saddle and able to control a horse and ride at a canter in open country.
-On advanced rider weeks, riders will be picking it up a notch with a good gallop or two across the wide open spaces on a spirited horse.
+On advanced rider weeks, for those capable, we will pick it up a notch with a good gallop or two over wide open spaces.
 We will match you to the right horse for your ability whether it be intermediate or advanced.
 How adventurous are you?

 All riders must be physically able to mount their horse unassisted.
 While we have a mounting block available at the stable, on the trail, stumps, rocks and high ground will provide the only mounting assistance.

 The weight limit for riding is 225 – 250 lbs, depending upon height and physical condition.
 Pregnant women cannot ride.

 Come and enjoy a kid-free atmosphere with other adult riders (18 and over).
-Seven weeks of riding and fun just for you.
+Six weeks of riding and fun just for you.